dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/routing/index.md

 The idea being that when you set up netlify with github - give it `npm run build` as the build command and `dist` as the output directory, and your build scripts needs to just add it to there.

+⚠️ *If you are Windows, do **not** change your `winbuild` script.
+That one can stay the same.
+But do have a separate `build` script which we will use on netlify as that runs linux bash and needs that shell syntax.*

 ## Test Your Deployed URL